TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Nineveh.md

 <br />

-The table only need one field:
+The table only needs one field:

 <br />